clojure/tools.reader/README.md

 Note that the pushback buffer is of dimension 1 by default, and an exception will be thrown if trying to unread more chars than the pushback buffer dimension.

-Every predefined rader type has an addictional arity that allows to specify the pushback buffer dimension.
+Every predefined reader type has an additional arity that allows to specify the pushback buffer dimension.

 ```clojure
 (def reader (t/string-push-back-reader "" 2))